-For even defrosting, some foods need to be broken up or separated part of the way through the defrosting time.

-- Foods that spoil easily, such as milk, eggs, fish, stuffings, poultry and pork should not be allowed to sit out for more than one hour after defrosting.
-Room temperature promotes the growth of harmful bacteria. - Check the Defrosting Guide for other defrosting tips. - Family-size, pre-packaged frozen dinners can be defrosted and microwaved.
-If the food is in a foil container, transfer it to a microwave-safe dish.
+- For even defrosting, some foods need to be broken up or separated part of the way through the defrosting time. - Foods that spoil easily, such as milk, eggs, fish, stuffings, poultry and pork should not be allowed to sit out for more than one hour after defrosting.
+Room temperature promotes the growth of harmful bacteria. - Check the Defrosting Guide for other defrosting tips.